michdcode/API_FUN/README.md

 From the class: Take in a location and meal type, use project #2 to get geocode, use Foursquare API to find a restaurant with meal type at geocode location, and display name & address of location along with a link to a picture of the restaurant.

-## Project #4 - Creating API Endpoints (Find_A_Restaurant.py)
+## Project #4 - Creating API Endpoints (endpoints[num].py & Restaurant_Two)

-From the class: Progression of exercises that lead to the creation of API endpoints.
+From the class: Progression of exercises that lead to the creation of API endpoints and revised Find A Restaurant mashup.